MicrosoftDocs/azure-devops-docs/docs/work/process/custom-rules.md

 ---
-title: Add a custom rule to a work item type | Team Services
+title: Add a custom rule to a work item type | VSTS
 description: Add a custom rule to a process for a work item type for Visual Studio Team Services (VSTS) ms.technology: vs-devops-agile-wit ms.prod: vs-devops-alm